-This is what I really love about Sydney, the fact that the beaches is not far from the city centre.
-Savor the powdery sands and surf the turquoise waters.
+This is what I really love about Sydney, the fact that the beaches are not far from the city centre.
+Savour the powdery sands and surf the turquoise waters.
 A day at the beach would never disappoint you, whether you go swimming, surfing or just lazing under the sun.
-You have few amazing beaches: if you don’t mind the crowd, Bondi beach is perfect for you.
+You have a few amazing beaches: if you don’t mind the crowd, Bondi beach is perfect for you.
 If you need some quiet time then go to Avalon.
 It’s perfect!

 Sydney houses amazing iconic buildings such as Sydney Opera House, Harbour Bridge and Darling Harbour.
 It’s one of the most Instagrammable harbours ever!